Commitment + Clinical Leadership = Better Outcomes

 Reflecting on your day can help you identify the source of what impacts your mental health.

-For example, if you are experiencing trouble organizing at work, taking time to think about this and making steps to overcome it can help relieve your stress and anxiety.
+For example, if you are experiencing trouble organizing at work, taking time to think about this and planning steps to overcome it can help relieve your stress and anxiety.
 The few extra moments you take to reflect on your day can help you make a plan to problem-solve your questions and concerns.

 Another way reflecting on your day can help positively impact your mental health is by giving you a chance to write down what you are thankful for.
 By focusing on what you love and cherish, you’ll be able to better focus on what matters most in your life.